John Wormald Appleyard: Ivanhoe Clock, Thornton's Arcade, Leeds, 1877–1878

 Thornton's Arcade is a Grade II listed building, designed by George Smith, and located between Lands Lane and Briggate in Leeds, West Yorkshire.
 It was in the planning stage in 1875, approved in 1877 and completed in 1878.
 The Ivanhoe Clock is a large, automated, public timepiece manufactured by Potts of Leeds between 1877 and 1878 to strike on the hour and each quarter.
 The figures were inspired by Walter Scott's Ivanhoe of 1819.
-Appleyard created the four life-sized, wooden, Jacquemart figures of Richard I, Friar Tuck, Robin Hood and the swineherd Gurth.
+Appleyard created the four life-sized, wooden, faux-Jacquemart figures of Richard I, Friar Tuck, Robin Hood and the swineherd Gurth.
 The figures appear to strike the bells, which are actually hit by hammers hidden behind the display.
 The Arcade's founder Charles Thornton already owned the music hall which later became the City Varieties, so these pantomime figures are in keeping with his showmanship.
 The clock was once manually wound, but was automated in 1955, and was restored in 1997.

 The wooden female head, inside and above the door opposite the clock, is a likeness of Gainsborough's Portrait of Georgiana, Duchess of Devonshire.
 It is likely to be the work of Appleyard because it is in the same theatrical style as the clock figures, it is worked in the same materials, and is also painted.
 It was placed here as a topical subject because Gainsborough's portrait painting was stolen in 1877 while the arcade was under construction.